Borislav5131/Borislav5131/README.md

 - 👋 Hi, I’m Borislav Yurkev
-- 👀 I’m interested in programing with C#.
+- 👀 I’m interested in programing.
-- 🌱 I’m currently learning C# language in SoftUni.
+- 🌱 I’m currently learning in Paisii Hilendarski University Plovdiv.
+- 🌱 I completed SoftUni's C# track.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interested projects that can progress my skills of programming.
 - 📫 How to reach me email: borislavurkev@gmail.com

 <!---